 “Division staff” means all members of the certification and licensing division of the AOC, including the division director.

-“Disciplinary action” means either informal or formal proceedings sanctions ordered by a board against a certificate holder, after a finding of probable cause that a the certificate holder licensee has committed acts of misconduct or violations of statutes, court rules, or the applicable sections of the ACJA engaged in conduct that is grounds for discipline under Arizona Code of Judicial Administration (ACJA) § 7-201.21.
+“Disciplinary action” means either proceedings sanctions ordered by a board against a certificate holder, after a finding of probable cause that a the certificate holder licensee has committed acts of misconduct or violations of statutes, court rules, or the applicable sections of the ACJA engaged in conduct that is grounds for discipline under Arizona Code of Judicial Administration (ACJA) § 7-201.21.

 “Dismissed with prejudice” means a board’s final disposition of a matter without any action against a licensee and barring the board from taking future action against the same licensee under this section on for the same issue, claim, or cause conduct.

 “Dismissed without prejudice” means a board’s final disposition of a matter without any action against a licensee where the board may with the right to bring take future action under this section on the same issue, claim or cause against the same licensee for the same conduct.

+“Disciplinary proceedings” means the process initiated when the board determines that there is probable cause that the licensee has engaged in unprofessional conduct or violations warranting discipline under this chapter.
+Disciplinary proceedings may include emergency suspension if the board finds that licensee’s conduct poses imminent risk to public health, safety, or welfare requiring immediate action.

 “Division staff” means the staff of the certification and licensing division of the AOC, including the division director.